07amir06/avail-campaign-listing/README.md

 # Avail Clash of Nodes Listing

-This is the official repo for the Karnot CLI and the Avail Clash of Nodes campaign.
-If you want your app chain to be listed and ranked for the campaign, please create a PR on this repo which adds a JSON in the following format to listing.json.
+This is the website official repo for the Karnot CLI and the Avail Clash of Nodes campaign.
+If you want your app chain to be listed and ranked for the campaign, please create a PR on this repo which adds a JSON in the following format to listing.json. abd hh back BH how
 ```json
 {
   "name": "my_app_chain",